Aims and Focus

 - Researching disability across cultures, indigenous and decolonizing methodologies

-All articles will be undergo anonymous peer review by two reviewers.
+All articles undergo anonymous peer review by two reviewers.
 We seek to provide feedback to authors in the shortest time possible.
 Decisions about final publication are made by the Editor in Chief based on information from and in consultation with peer reviewers.
 Please see our Editorial Policy

-The journal publishes theme-specific special issues and will be accompanied by a call for papers on this page and other sources.
+The journal publishes theme-specific special issues and is accompanied by a call for papers on this page and other sources.
 We also welcome suggestions for special issues by guest editors.